-The Financial Statements which report net liabilities of €63.7m (2019: net liabilities of €43.6m) and net current assets of €135.1m (2019: €131.0m) have been prepared on the going concern basis.
-Notwithstanding the challenges posed by COVID-19, the business traded well during 2020 and increased its revenues and operating profits.
-The Company saw a significant shift in sales towards digital during 2020.
-The Directors have reviewed the Company's projections, with particular reference to its operating cash flows, commitments and liquidity and are satisfied that it has sufficient resources to continue in business over the next twelve months from the date of signing of the accounts.
+The Financial Statements which report net liabilities of €71.3m (2020: net liabilities of €63.7m) and net current assets of €115.2m (2020: €135.1m) have been prepared on the going concern basis.
+Despite the impact of COVID-19 on retail businesses, through which a significant portion of the Company's sales derive, the Company has continued to increase its revenues and operating profits.
+The Directors have reviewed the Company's projections, with particular reference to its operating cash flow, commitments and liquidity and are satisfied that it has sufficient resources to continue in business over the next twelve months from the date of signing of the accounts.
 For this reason, the Directors continue to adopt the going concern basis in preparing the financial statements.